 Audiences and reviewers alike have been unanimously excited by the work:

 “An accomplished evening of new and established work by an ambitious, energetic young company.”

 ★★★★ Everything Theatre

 “Yorke Dance Project is unusual among small modern dance companies, in its respect for musicality and for the demands it makes for skilled partnering.
 Yorke-Edgell is bringing back to life a repertoire of valuable works that are now rarely seen, as well as assisting the development of choreographers through mentoring schemes: an admirable endeavour…”

 The programme included a rare reconstruction of Kenneth MacMillan’s Hamlet-inspired, chamber ballet Sea of Troubles, created in 1988 for Dance Advance, an ensemble of former members of the Royal Ballet.
 Alongside MacMillan’s work was a “re-authored” version of Robert Cohan’s 1979 work Songs, Lamentations and Praises.
 Using material from the original choreography Cohan, now 92 years old, created a sumptuous new work called Twilight, danced by the entire company to music by Vivaldi.
 The programme also included Cohan’s Lacrymosa, a duet set to music by Dmitri Yanov-Yavovsky.

-For the second time, the company performs a world premiere by Charlotte Edmonds.
-With support from the PRS Foundation, YDP commissioned Edmonds and composer Donna Mckevitt to create a new work following their participation in the company’s 2015 Cohan Collective.
-Self is inspired by the famous trio from MacMillan’s ballet Manon.
+For the second time, the company presented a new work by Charlotte Edmonds.
+With support from the PRS Foundation, YDP commissioned Edmonds and composer Donna McKevitt to create a new work following their participation in the company’s 2015 Cohan Collective.
+Their dance, Self, inspired by the famous trip from MacMillan’s ballet Manon.